Dowell-Lab/srworkshop/projectB/day07/worksheets/Day7_featurecounts_worksheet.md

 After you generate these test counts, we will use the pre-generated full counts data for DESeq2.

-> Note: If you have not installed Rsubread on the AWS `R`, do so now
+> Note: If you have not installed Rsubread on the AWS `R`, do so now.
+Open R on AWS and use these commands:
 >
 ```r
 # Install BiocManager if needed